tinystacks/precloud/PLUGINS.md

 }
 ```

 If a plugin that you use defines additional configuration properties, you can add those properties directly into your config file.
 Check the plugin documentation for the correct property name.
-For example, our default resource checks `@tinystacks/aws-resource-checks` defines a config property called `requirePrivateSubnets`.
+For example, our default resource checks `@tinystacks/aws-resource-checks` defines a config property called `requirePrivateSubnet`.
 To set this property, we would simply add to the config above like so:

 ```json
 {